SCHOOLS FOR HEALTHCARE AND NURSING

 Further information regarding the contents of individual education and training programmes, the professions involved and the range of activities undertaken, about how to exercise one of the professions involved and any additional qualifications available can be found in the brochure entitled "Gesundheitsberufe in Österreich" (Healthcare Professions in Austria), which is published by the Federal Ministry of Labour, Social Affairs, Health and Consumer Protection.

 The next step:

 The following are examples of the opportunities available to those who have successfully completed their education and training at a School for Nursing Care:

 - Taking the Higher Education Entrance Examination, in order to gain access to any type of higher education

 - Taking the Limited Higher Education Entrance Examination, in order to gain access to individual courses of study in higher education, within one's own specialist area

 - Taking additional qualifications: Special training programmes, such as those that will confer the ability to undertake teaching and leadership roles or roles in intensive care ; university courses; the study of Healthcare Sciences after obtaining the Higher Education Entrance Examination; training within an upper grade of a medically-related position or training in midwifery

 Source (in German)

-Federal Ministry of Health and Women's Affairs - Healthcare Professions in Austria
+Federal Ministry of Labour, Social Affairs, Health and Consumer Protection - Healthcare Professions in Austria